Stream 3: Community Economic Development and Diversification guidelines

 - Firms to better integrate into domestic and global markets.

-- Underrepresented groups, including women entrepreneurs, youth, Indigenous peoples, Official Language Minority Communities (OLMCs), persons with disabilities, immigrants and visible minorities.
+- Underrepresented groups, including women entrepreneurs, youth, Indigenous peoples, Official Language Minority Communities (OLMCs), persons with disabilities, newcomers to Canada, LGBTQ2+ communities, and visible minorities.

 The Community Economic Development and Diversification stream will normally target investments that range from $250,000 to $5,000,000 per project.